Carnegie Mellon University

 Ann Roth, College of Fine Arts 1953

-Costume designer Ann Roth came to then Carnegie Institute of Technology because her best friend's mother attended the school.
+Costume designer Ann Roth came to what was then called Carnegie Institute of Technology because her best friend's mother attended the school.
 She said it wasn't until college that she met teachers who helped her explore the arts.

-"He guided me like I hadn't been before," she said, adding the entire creative department was very good.
+"He guided me like I hadn't been before," she said, and added her sentiment that “the entire creative department was very good.”
 The faculty included Lloyd Weninger, Bes Kimberly, George Kimberly and Al Lehman.

 Mel Shapiro, College of Fine Arts 1961